 Faith pries loose the frozen fist of fear

 This isn’t just the metaphorical heart.

 It’s the energy center in our literal chest

 - not just a blood pump but a neurological

-- – it is a Coeur d’Leon, a lion heart.
+– it is the Coeur d’Leon, the lion heart.

 When faith unleashes the power of the heart,